MostafaRoohy/BrainChart/README.md

 pip install -r env/requirements.txt
 ```

 > Note: The project is not yet packaged.
-Import from the repo root (so `import brainycharts` works) or add the repo to `PYTHONPATH`.
+Import from the repo root (so `import brainchart` works) or add the repo to `PYTHONPATH`.

 ---